 Amsterdam, with its rings of canals and many historic monuments, is arguably one of the most picturesque cities in the world.
-I’ve listed below eight of (what I think are) the city’s most photogenic spots.
+I’ve listed below eight beautiful spots in Amsterdam for visitors and photography enthusiasts.
 The city centre is very compact, making it very easy to explore by foot.

 1. The Amstel River

 There are many photo opportunities along the banks of the Amstel river, both in the city centre and south of Amsterdam (outside the city limits).
 In the city centre, one of my favourite spots is on the Blauwbrug (Blue Bridge) near the City Hall.
 Both sides of the bridge offer beautiful views – the northern side has views of the City Hall and some of the beautiful historic houses which line the Binnen Amstel; while the southern side offers a sweeping view of the river, the Hermitage and the Magere Brug (Skinny Bridge), Amsterdam’s most famous bridge.
 You can also opt for the Hoge Brug (Sarphatistraat) from which you can capture views of the river, the Amsterdam sluice gates, the Magere Brug, and the Zuiderkerk (Southern church) tower in the background.

 One of the most picture perfect spots in Amsterdam.
 Walk along the Staalstraat (between the City hall and the Kloverniersburgwal) and you’ll cross a drawbridge over the Groenburgwal canal.
 Stop on the bridge and capture the serenity of the tree-lined canal against the backdrop of the Zuiderkerk (Southern church).